human-conditions/yodrew.github.io-original/_pages/other-writings/poems.md

 I would beg all the saints
 Disguised as the ordinary people
 Who surround this self of my present
-Please help him to help me,
+Please help him
+To help me,
 To remember me
 Remember all his own failings, which I am
 Remember everything that led me to this point